DoudGaya/thepos-apis/IMPLEMENTATION_COMPLETE_SUMMARY.md

 ## 🎉 Conclusion

-The ThePOS platform has been successfully transformed from a prototype to a **production-ready system** with:
+The NillarPay platform has been successfully transformed from a prototype to a **production-ready system** with:

 ✅ Real payment processing (Paystack)
 ✅ Real service purchases (VTU.NG)